 Mid intensity nose.
 A mix of black fruit like cherries and currants as well as some herbal notes like mint and tomato leaf.
 With some air, a little Grenache-like smokiness emerges.

-On the palate, the black fruit carries through but the medium plus acidity also adds some red fruit like juicy cranberries to the mix.
+On the palate, the black fruit certainly carries through.
+However, the medium plus acidity adds some red fruit like juicy cranberries to the mix.
 The herbal and smoke notes are still present but much more muted on the palate than on the nose.
-In their place is an intriguing tobacco note that I usually associate with Cabernet Sauvignon that has seen some time in oak.
+In their place is an intriguing tobacco note.
+This is something that I usually associate with Cabernet Sauvignon that has seen some time in oak.
 Medium tannins and medium body give good balance and structure.

-What was most charming about this bottle of Domaine du Couron Marselan was that you could pick up some of the Grenache and Cabernet Sauvignon characteristics of its parent varieties in this wine.
-In a blind tasting, I would probably peg it as a moderate weight Côtes du Rhône or perhaps even an earthier Spanish Garnacha.
+This Domaine du Couron Marselan charmed me considerable.
+Most noteworthy, I enjoyed how I could pick up Grenache and Cabernet Sauvignon characteristics in this wine.
+Similarly, I would probably peg this wine as a moderate weight Côtes du Rhône in a blind tasting.
+Perhaps even an earthier Spanish Garnacha.

 For a BBQ wine or if you are just in the mood to try something different, it is well worth the $13-16 for a bottle of this geeky grape.